Joeal64/Atari-Breakout-Arduino-/README.md

 ## Getting Started
 Refer to the `platformio.ini` file for build configuration.
 Source code is located in the `src/` directory, and assets are in the `assets/` folder.

-## License
-Specify your license here if applicable.